jonnyfishman/Keiser-BLE-Power-Meter/README.md

 <h3 align="center">BLE Power Meter</h3>

   <p align="center">
-    Got an old exercise bike
+    Do you have an exercise bike without bluetooth but would still like to use training platforms like Zwift, Rouvy and Training Peaks?
+Using the Adafruit Feather nRF52 you can.
     <br />

   </p>